wp-plugins/alphaomega-captcha-anti-spam/readme.txt

 The plugin should operate flawlessly with most earlier WordPress versions, however, we recommend that you upgrade to the most recent WordPress version to take advantage of the latest WordPress security and operational features.

+= Can I use the plugin with Akismet? =

+Yes.
+The AlphaOmega Captcha & Anti-Spam Filter plugin provides enhanced pre-screening of user-posted comments by employing a combination of customizable captchas and Spam Filter protection.
+You also have the option of either employing the captcha functionality alone or the Spam Filter alone.
+Regardless of your choice, the plugin can be employed with Akismet to give you added security.

 = How can I file a bug or give feedback? =

 To file a bug or provide us with feedback, please use the following [link](http://alphaomegaplugins.com/contact)